sunnivin/lesson-modular-type-along/_episodes/03-exercise.md

 exercises: 50
 questions:
   - Learn techniques for a generalized code development
-  - What are the pros and cons for chosing a general code design?
+  - What are the pros and cons of choosing a general code design?
 objectives:
   - Do a modular based code development following a template
   - Get comfortable with the forking workflow
 keypoints:
-  - Experience difficulties in developing one-size-fit all strategy
+  - Experience difficulties in developing one-size-fit-all strategy
   - Repeat basic git-commands
-  - Reflect around a typical development workflow in a small project
+  - Reflect on a typical development workflow in a small project
 ---

 ## Modular exercise with GitHub and Python
-In this exercise you will incremently improve a python script for plotting some data together.
+In this exercise, you will incrementally improve a python script for plotting some data together.
 It is a type-along/demo where we discuss and experience aspects of (un)modular code development.
 We will focus on the “why”, not on the “how”.

 ### Data
 The file temperatures.csv contains hourly air temperature measurements for the time range November 1, 2019 12:00 AM - November 30, 2019 11:59 PM for the observation station “Vantaa Helsinki-Vantaan lentoasema”.